 You may roll your eyes at the Mel Gibson vanity piece that was Zeffirelli’s Hamlet (1990), but the costumes were FAB.
 Chief among them was this ensemble worn by Queen Gertrude during the coronation of her second husband, Hamlet’s murderous uncle Claudius.
 There’s not one thing that I dislike about this entire outfit, despite the fact that I can count at least three separate historical eras represented on her head alone.

 It may be hard for others to pick a favorite Katharine Hepburn role, but for me it’s a no brainer.
-Snarky, elegant, sarcastic Eleanor of Aquitaine in A Lion in Winter is hands down my fave.
+Snarky, elegant, sarcastic Eleanor of Aquitaine in The Lion in Winter is hands down my fave.
 The wimple she rocks for a large portion of the film is not exactly historically accurate, but who cares?
 If Kate’s wearing it, it’s all good.

 3. Monty Python and the Holy Grail – Zoot